 Defining a marketing budget for your micro-influencer

-When you’ll start looking for micro-influencer, you’ll quickly understand that it can be costly.
-Of course, as every product or service, you will find different prices, audience demographics, engagement, and marketing experiences.
+When you’ll start looking for a micro-influencer, you’ll quickly understand that it can be costly.
+Of course, as with every product or service, you will find different prices, audience demographics, engagement, and marketing experiences.
 But choosing an influencer and the social media platform that is right for your product/service will be very important for both your campaign and marketing budget estimation.

-Cause for the same influencer, the platform choice will influence the price.
+Cause of the same influencer, the platform choice will influence the price.
 The duration and type of content as well.
 For example, video content will be more expensive than a written post with a photo.

-To talk about figures, working with micro-influencer (with around 50K to 200K followers) will cost $1000 to $3000 per post.
+To talk about figures, working with a micro-influencer (with around 50K to 200K followers) will cost $1000 to $3000 per post.
 And to reach even a tiny sector of a market, brands should work with a series of KOLs and create a series of campaigns.

 For example, in shanghai, a market of 25 million people, brands should involve 20 to 30 micro-influencers of 200K fans, which rise the budget to 60K-90K USD, without including platform fees that might be as high… it’s important to keep in mind that “reaching a market” means creating the impression, not engagement.

 Of course, the cooperation benefits are important for both the brand and the influencer, and it might cut some slack here and there.